 As mentioned before, I stumbled across Medical Billing and Coding on Davy Ramsey’s website as he endorses an online technical school, CareerStep.
 CareerStep is an online school that provides several programs that are 100% self-paced and, upon completion, allows students to certify and apply for work-from-home careers.
 I completed the coding and billing program through CareerStep over four months, certified through AAPC, and then received a job offer through my current employer.
 Even though I was an RN before attending CareeStep, their program is geared toward those individuals without any medical experience.
 They require no prerequisites and is a fantastic option for those who want to gain new skills while still working or raising children full-time.

-Do you have to go to school to learn the medical coding and billing field?
+Do you have to go to school to learn about the medical coding and billing field?

 It is possible to buy a current set of Medical Coding books and teach yourself; however, it is a lot of information and can be quite overwhelming without a program to organize the information.
 CareerStep did an excellent job of organizing a lot of new information in a way that was easy to understand and allowed me to learn the content relatively quickly and pass the certifying exam.
 I have not come across an employer who is hiring non-certified coders to work from home.
 Certifying is the key to success for individuals who are new to Medical Billing and Coding because it “proves” you are able to complete the job, and CareerStep teaches you all of the “need to know” information in order the pass the certifying exam.